Cannabis Regulators Respond to Coronavirus Concerns

 Massachusetts

-On March 18, the state’s Cannabis Control Commission released its most recent bulletin related to cannabis and COVID-19:
+On March 18, the state’s Cannabis Control Commission released a bulletin related to cannabis and COVID-19:

 “The Commission urges licensees to consider designating specific hours to protect at-risk groups, requiring employees to stay home if/when they feel sick, mandating mobile or pre-ordering, strictly limiting the size of lines with six feet between patients, caregivers, and customers, cleaning surfaces every 30 minutes or sooner as needed, and wearing personal protective equipment at all times.

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 24.
-We’ll continue to update as regulators announce new policies.